mybb/meta/architecture/mybb-1.9-theme-system.md

     - system (using reserved static names, e.g. `core` or `core.default`)
     - instance-limited packages (using reserved, codename-incompatible format, referencing an internal ID, e.g. `theme.<id>` for Board Themes)
     - distributable packages (using the codename format enforced by the Extend platform: `[a-z_]+`)
+  - **Themelet Bundle Directories**

+    Themelets supplied by Extensions (Themelet Bundles) are separated into directories indicating their target namespaces using the following formats:
+    - normal namespaces `<name>/`
+    - Extension namespaces
+      - explicit `ext-<codename>/`
+      - implicit `ext/` (resolved to the supplying Plugin's namespace)
   - **Resource Directories**

     Directories grouping Themelet Resources by type are named according to their purpose, rather than specific language or technology.